JakeWharton/DiskLruCache/README.md

 ==============

 A cache that uses a bounded amount of space on a filesystem.
 Each cache entry has a string key and a fixed number of values.
+Each key must match the regex `[a-z0-9_]{1,64}`.
 Values are byte sequences, accessible as streams or files.
 Each value must be between `0` and `Integer.MAX_VALUE` bytes in length.

-The cache keys must match the regex `[a-z0-9_]{1,64}`.

 The cache stores its data in a directory on the filesystem.
 This directory must be exclusive to the cache; the cache may delete or overwrite files from its